-Another example would be how we keep changing our perceptions on a particular food product.
-Butter was seen as too fatty and therefore a number of low fat spread alternatives came on the market and more recently we are now hearing that the body is better able to cope with processing butter than low fat spreads and so there is a shift back to butter based products that have been designed to spread more easily.
+Another example would be how we keep changing our perceptions of a particular food product.
+Butter was seen as too fatty and therefore a number of low-fat spread alternatives came on the market and more recently we are now hearing that the body is better able to cope with processing butter than low fat spreads and so there is a shift back to butter based products that have been designed to spread more easily.

 Incongruities in a process.
 Process incongruity would look for something that is missing within a process.